donNewtonAlpha/voltha/pycharm-remote-debugging-setup.md

 This creates a runtime configuration that runs the remote debugger process rather than a local python process.

 Tools -> Edit Configurations
-Click +, Add a Python Remote Debug configuration
+Click +, Add a Python Remote Debug configuration and name whatever makes sense
-Name it
+Set Local host name to 0.0.0.0   This causes the debug server to listen on all IP
-Set Local host name to 0.0.0.0   This causes the debug server to listen on all IP Set Listen Port to 4444
+Set Listen Port to 4444
-Path mappings: /home/matt/source/voltha=/voltha
+Path mappings: /home/foundry/source/voltha=/voltha

 Apply/OK